 After taking office, he paid a visit to the controversial Yasukuni Shrine, which commemorates Japan's war dead including war criminals, angering neighbours.

 China-Japan relations chilled over such issues, as well as the continued dispute over islands in the East China Sea.

-On the home front, Mr Abe began a series of measures known informally as "Abenomics" - monetary policy, fiscal stimulus and structural reforms - aimed at boosting Japan's long-stagnating economy.
+At home, Mr Abe put into place a series of measures known informally as "Abenomics" - monetary policy, fiscal stimulus and structural reforms - aimed at boosting Japan's long-stagnating economy.

 The measures initially worked in boosting GDP growth but the country has failed to meet the ambitious targets he sent out back then.
 The results of his economic policy have been deemed as mixed.